luisarizmendi/rh_edge_mgmt/docs/example/docs/lab-deployment.md

 2) Check container images in your registry (Quay in our example):

-Go to `quay.io` in the 2024 repository and check that the "prod" tag is pointing to "v1".
-If not just create a new Tag "prod" by pressing the gearwheel on the "v1" label (at the right).
+Go to `quay.io` in the 2024 repository and check that the "prod" tag is pointing to "v1" .If not just create a new Tag "prod" by pressing the gearwheel on the "v1" label (at the right).

 ![2048 tags](images/rhde_gitops_quay-2048.png)